Alumni Spotlight Q & A:

 Originally from Bucheon (부천), South Korea.

 Civil and Environmental Engineering, Ph.D.
 2020.
 I studied surface hydrology and snow remote sensing for enhanced flood prediction, water resources management, and infrastructure design.
-My advisor was Dr. Jennifer Jacobs at CEE and ESRC.
+My adviser was Dr. Jennifer Jacobs at CEE and ESRC.

 Why did you choose UNH?